TL;DR: Do horses have a frontal lobe or PFC? Yes.

 Why has this myth gained traction?

-If all mammals have a frontal lobe, how is it possible to have come to the conclusion that horses don’t have one?
+If all mammals have a frontal lobe / PFC, how is it possible to have come to the conclusion that horses, of all land-based mammals, don’t have one?

-My suspicion is that this belief emerged and has shown staying power due to six possible factors:
+It is possible that this belief emerged and has shown staying power due to six potential variables:

 - 2) Diagnostic overshadowing, where something is deemed to be normal for a particular species (“this is just how they are”) when in reality the issue is evidence of something else altogether.
 In this case, many horses are exposed to chronic stressors in captivity that they would not experience ethologically in the wild, as a result of domestication.
 Traditional training methods are based on inducing appeasement, survival or shutdown states in horses, which may lead to the myth that horses are “flight animals”.
 Many horses are kept stalled, have limited turnout and opportunities for socialization and the expression of choice with regards to natural behaviours.
 When a nervous system is experiencing elevated stress, fight or flight activation, or shutdown, executive functioning and emotional regulation are affected.
 Research by Dr. Bruce Perry found that functional IQ can drop anywhere from 40 to 60 points depending on the nervous system’s state and how dangerous or threatening the conditions are.
 So there is a possibility that people falsely assume horses lack a frontal lobe because the horses they see in captivity aren’t showing evidence of “intelligence”, executive functioning, or emotion regulation, whereas in fact these horses may simply be dominated by nervous system states that reflect stress, fear, or terror.
 The issue would therefore not be a lack of frontal lobe (“this is just how horses are”), but rather the conditions at hand affecting the nervous system’s state and behaviour.